Skip to Content

 There are a few different things you can do.
 They range from just under 100 bucks to close to 1,000, depending on how you put it together, but let’s start with the cheaper options.

-The stock fork springs are great…. if you weigh 80 lbs.
-Stiffer springs (Amazon) are a nice and fairly cheap mod to stiffen it up for a better ride.
+The stock fork springs are great.... if you weigh 80 lbs.
+That's why upgrading to stiffer fork springs (check price on Amazon) is a nice and fairly cheap mod to stiffen it up for a better ride.

 A fork rebuild isn’t too difficult if you have an OEM manual, proper tools, and some mechanical motivation.
 Below is a video on how to rebuild your TTR125 forks.